ckatyal17/aws_qs_ldaps_managedAD/README.md

 ## AWS Resources created by template
 - 1 Windows 2019 EC2 instance.
-- Instance profile and IAM roles with necessary permissions to access the resorces required to configure CA.
+- Instance profile and IAM roles with necessary permissions to access the resources required to configure CA.
 - SSM document to join EC2 instance to AWS Managed Microsoft AD domain and then configure Microsoft Enterprise CA on the EC2 instance.
 - Security group to allow inbound and outbound traffic on EC2 instance.
 - 1 Cloudwatch log group for CFN template.